Article first published February 2018, updated July 2019

-The cost of such campaign would be low.
-You need to compute the creation of the emails; copy, design, timing (which needs some analytics skills to optimize), and the cost of the email marketing provider.
+The cost of such a campaign would be low.
+You need to compute the creation of the emails: copy, design, timing, and the cost of the email marketing provider.

 The pricing delta between an acquisition campaign and a retention one can be high.
 What’s more, the ROI of the latter can be much higher than the former, as you are targeting people who already know your brand.

-According to the book Marketing Metrics, selling to a new prospect has an average profitability that ranges between 5 to 20%, while one that targets an existing customer ranges between 60 to 70%.
+According to the book Marketing Metrics, selling to a new prospect has an average profitability that ranges between 5% – 20%, while one that targets an existing customer ranges between 60% – 70%.
 In other words, it’s more than 350% more profitable to sell to an existing customer than to a new one.

-Don’t get me wrong; retention is more than sending an email; it’s about personalizing their shopping experience.
+But retention is more than sending an email: It’s also about personalizing their shopping experience.
 If someone buys a product, they likely want more products related to it, at a similar price range, targeted to their own demographics.

 Retention tactics you can use

 Back in the day, a company could only hope that their customers would come back.
-The one-on-one attention they could provide and the way the business owner knew what their customers wanted helped them create a more personalized experience, which in turn drove retention up.
+The one-on-one attention they could provide and the way the business owner knew what their customers wanted helped them create a more personalized experience, which in turn drove retention.

-While the online world provides countless opportunities—more selection, better prices, and convenience, among others—at the same time, it creates friction in the shopping experience.
+While the online world provides countless opportunities—more selection, better prices, and convenience, among others—it also creates friction in the shopping experience.
 You no longer know what each specific customer wants and likes.